One Size Doesn't Fit All

 More

-Why is one size not enough?
+Why can’t one size fit all?

 In what areas is one size not enough?